tucats/gopackages/compiler/README.md

 If there isn't already a field named `weekly` in the structure, it is created automatically.
 The field is then set to the value of `pay`.

+Note that structures and arrays are always passed around by reference.
+That is, if you create a structure `a`, assign it to `b`, and then change a field in `b`, it will also be changed in `a`.
+To make an exact duplicate of an existing structure, use the `new()` function which creates a new instance of the existing type.
+For example,

+     a := { age: 55, name: "Timmy"}
+     b := a
+     b.age = 4
+     print a.age    // Prints the value 4

+     c := { age: 55, name: "Timmy"}
+     d := new(c)
+     d.age = 4
+     print c.age    // Prints the value 55

 ## Scope
 The console input (when `solve` is run with no arguments or parameters) or the source file named when `solve run` is used creates the main symbol table,